-Its contribution goes beyond lowering the temperature of a cocktail to its proper serving temperature of around 37-38˚F. While only the genuinely obsessed would stick a thermometer into the drink to ensure it’s sufficiently chilled, the fact remains that cocktails rapidly increase in temperature moments after hitting the glass.
+Its contribution goes beyond lowering the temperature of a cocktail to its proper serving temperature of around 37 to 38˚F. While only the genuinely obsessed would stick a thermometer into the drink to ensure it’s sufficiently chilled, the fact remains that cocktails rapidly increase in temperature moments after hitting the glass.
 Ice plays a crucial role in postponing the inevitable.

 “Equally important, ice introduces water into a drink.
 It helps to balance the blend and allows the various ingredients to meld and harmonize,” says Debbi Peek, portfolio mixologist for Bacardi USA.
 “The water also softens the biting edge of spirits, as well as accentuates their flavor.”

-Another consideration is the nature of the water used to make ice, the quality of which will affect the taste of the finished drink.
-For that reason it’s advisable to use ice made from spring or mineral water.
+Another consideration is the nature of the water used to make the ice, the quality of which will affect the taste of the finished drink.
+For that reason, it’s advisable to use ice made from spring or mineral water.

 Casey also prefers working with larger ice.
 “I think the square cubes from Kold-Draft are superior.
 They’re perfectly clear, uniformly shaped, and because of their density, they melt slower and cool faster.”

-Long a staple in Japan, ice balls are gaining popularity behind American bars.
+Long a staple in Japan, ice balls are gaining popularity behind U.S. bars.
 Ice balls are seemingly the perfect marriage of form and function.
-Made on-premise in molds or carved individually, they look like crystal clear spheres between 3-5 inches in diameter.
-Their singular shape allows them to melt at a slower rate, thus reducing dilution.
+Made in molds or carved individually, they look like crystal-clear spheres between 3 and 5 inches in diameter.
+Their singular shape allows them to melt at a slower rate, reducing dilution.

 Back in the day, cocktails were prepared with chipped, cracked or crushed ice.
-Even as late as the ‘70s bars typically carried both cubed and crushed ice in the bartender’s station.
+Even as late as the ’70s, bars typically carried cubed and crushed ice at the bartender’s station.
 But as juleps, frappes and smashes slipped from the limelight, so did the need for stocking crushed ice behind the bar.
-The Tiki revival underway has changed that.
+The Tiki revival has changed that.

-“Tiki drinks are those popularized after Repeal through the 1950s and 60s,” says Pogash.
-“Luminaries such as “Trader” Vic Bergeron knew that crushed ice created a massively cold drink and that people in the tropical South Pacific needed more help beating the heat than anyone else.”
+“Tiki drinks are those popularized after Repeal through the 1950s and ’60s,” Pogash says.
+“Luminaries such as ‘Trader’ Vic Bergeron knew that crushed ice created a massively cold drink and that people in the tropical South Pacific needed more help beating the heat than anyone else.”

-Its cooling abilities results from having more surface area than any other form of ice, second only to shaved ice.
-Magerian adds, “That makes crushed ice is perfect for making Tiki drinks.
+Adds Magerian, “That means crushed ice is perfect for making Tiki drinks.
 Not only does it make them cold, but they’re potent drinks, so the extra dilution is an advantage.”

 While the cocktail may reign supreme, ice appears to be the power behind the throne.
 As Pogash says, “You’ve walked into a place that cares about their drinks when you see the proper ice being plopped, dropped, chipped or cracked into your glass.”